Support Savannah Agenda

 • Continued safety enhancements such as off-duty police officers, surveillance cameras and improved lighting.

 The lease agreement has been in place since 1985 and was set to expire in 2035.
-As approved, the lease will be extended 20 years and the rental rate will be increased $75,000 per year beginning in 2025.
+As approved, the lease will be extended 20 years and the rental rate will be increased to $75,000 in 2025.
 The rental rate will then increase by 2.5% each year, generating more than $1.6 million of additional rental income to the city’s general fund over the amended term, according to city officials.

 The council also approved design application and funding for a monument in Columbia Square commemorating the seven ladies who saved the Davenport House in 1955 and were the catalyst for the establishment of the Historic Savannah Foundation.
 In addition, the council approved rezoning the former fairgrounds site as part of the plan to develop affordable single-family, multifamily, and senior residences.
 Also proposed are retail, recreation and community development uses.